MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

   - **500 Mbps**: Good for multiple users and devices.
   - **Gigabit Connection (Up to 940/880 Mbps)**: Ideal for heavy internet use.
 - **Features**:
-  - Custom TV packages.
+  - Custom TV packages with Fios TV.
-  - Home phone services.
+  - Home phone services (Digital Voice).
+  - Multi-room DVR services.
 - **Pros**:
   - Symmetrical upload/download speeds.
-  - No data caps.
+  - No data caps or contracts.
+  - Reliable and consistent performance.
 - **Cons**:
-  - Limited to Northeast U.S.
+  - Limited to specific regions (Northeast U.S.).
+  - Installation fees may apply.
-- **Ideal For**: Customers needing reliable, high-speed internet.
+- **Ideal For**: Customers needing high-speed, reliable internet and TV services.

 #### 5G Home Internet

 - **Technology**: Uses Verizon's 5G Ultra Wideband network.
 - **Plans**:
-  - **5G Home**: Starting at $50/month.
+  - **5G Home**: Starting at $50/month with Auto Pay.
-  - **5G Home Plus**: Starting at $70/month with additional perks.
+  - **5G Home Plus**: Starting at $70/month with added benefits.
 - **Features**:
-  - Typical speeds of 300 Mbps, up to 1 Gbps.
+  - Typical speeds of 300 Mbps to 1 Gbps.
   - No data caps or annual contracts.
+  - Easy self-setup with the 5G Home Router.
+  - Includes a free Stream TV device with Plus plan.
 - **Pros**:
-  - Easy self-setup.
-  - Includes streaming device.
+  - High-speed wireless internet.
+  - Competitive pricing with Auto Pay and mobile plan discounts.
 - **Cons**:
-  - Availability limited to 5G coverage areas.
+  - Availability limited to areas with 5G Ultra Wideband coverage.
+  - Speeds may vary depending on network conditions.
-- **Ideal For**: Customers in 5G areas seeking high-speed wireless internet.
+- **Ideal For**: Customers in 5G areas seeking an alternative to traditional wired internet.

 #### LTE Home Internet